supacode/router-app/README.md

 - The component should support the 3 scheduling strategies
 - The component should render the proposed schedule
-- Customers should be able to override schedule components depending on the strategy
+- Users should be able to override schedule components depending on the strategy
-- Customers see an "Add cargo" button when `canAddCargo` is true
+- Users see an "Add cargo" button when `canAddCargo` is true
 - Clicking on "Add cargo" shows a form
 - Cancelling on the cargo form hides the form
 - Saving the cargo form is out of scope